septentrio-gnss/SbfMixer/README.md

 - `bottleneck` : Allow to choose from multiple Sbf input

 ## Tutorial
+A full tutorial can be found in `tutorial.md`.

 ### Setup receiver

 You can read SBF directly from mosaic by plugin it to your computer :